Pints, Pounds, & Pâté

 Check out the top 10 tourist mistakes in Scotland you don't want to make!

-It's quick and easy to hop on the train at Edinburgh Waverley and you’ll be off the train in St Andrews in approximately an hour, including just a few stops.
+Getting to St Andrews from Edinburgh on public transport is easy, if not very straight-forward.
+First, hop on the train at Edinburgh Waverley and you’ll be off the train in St Andrews in approximately an hour, including just a few stops.

 A Day Trip to St Andrews from Edinburgh